urql-graphql/urql/src/content/docs/extending-and-experimenting.md

 with `urql`.

-`urql` comes with some very functional defaults, but its standard component APIs, hook APIs, or its core behaviour might not be enough for your complex app.
+`urql` comes with some very functional defaults, but its standard component APIs, hook APIs, or its core behavior might not be enough for your complex app.
 Or maybe you're just looking to play around and experiment with GraphQL clients?

 This document contains two main sections.
 The first is about reusing `urql`'s core and build new "outward facing APIs".
-The second is about writing new exchanges and hence changing `urql`'s core behaviour.
+The second is about writing new exchanges and hence changing `urql`'s core behavior.

 ## Writing new APIs for the Client